...

 Solutions:

-• Clarify Your Hair Regularly: Use a clarifying shampoo once a month to remove product buildup.
-Be sure to follow up with a deep conditioner to restore moisture.
+• Clarify Your Hair: Use a clarifying shampoo once a month to remove buildup.

 5. Genetics and Hair Type